butlera1/Trader/README.md

 printf "[dn]\nCN=localhost\n[req]\ndistinguished_name = dn\n[EXT]\nsubjectAltName=DNS:localhost\nkeyUsage=digitalSignature\nextendedKeyUsage=serverAuth")
 ```

-## Steps to putting nginx as an https proxy frontend
+## Steps to putting nginx as a https proxy frontend
 See: https://imagineer.in/blog/https-on-localhost-with-nginx/

 This article gives a walk through setting up of HTTPS protocol for localhost using NGINX in OSX (10.11.5).